I. General Considerations

 - All re-admissions are on a space available basis and are reviewed as part of the standard candidate selection process.

-- At the time of withdrawal from the Dental Hygiene Program, the student must have an exit interview with the Dental Hygiene Program Director.
+- At the time of withdrawal from the Dental Hygiene Program, the student must have an exit interview with the Dental Hygiene Program Director or their advisor.

 Procedures for re-admission: